The Daniel Lady Farm

 It’s truly incredible how much of the farm’s history has been preserved over the years.
 Bloodstains from all of the injuries sustained in the war cover various areas of the farm.
 Serving as a hospital, the Daniel Lady farm saw from amputations to suturing and death.
-These deaths directly attribute to the many ghostly sightings recorded over the years.
+These deaths were directly attributed to the many ghostly sightings recorded over the years.

 Confederate soldiers and Generals are said to haunt the very land on which they died.
 Historical records tell that when the Lady family returned to their homestead following the end of the war, they found the body of a dead Confederate soldier still lying in their upstairs bedroom.
 Because of this, the upstairs area of the home is believed to see the most paranormal activity.

-When forensic teams scoured the land in recent years, cadaver dogs were able to locate unmarked graves of soldiers who were buried after battle.
+When forensic teams scoured the land in recent years, cadaver dogs were able to locate unmarked graves of soldiers who were buried after the battle.
 Apparitions of long-dead troops can sometimes be seen wandering the farmland, as if still on patrol.

-Forensic research of the farm also verified that the blood and fingerprints found throughout the farm’s buildings was indeed that of soldiers who fought in the Battle of Gettysburg.
+Forensic research of the farm also verified that the blood and fingerprints found throughout the farm’s buildings were indeed that of soldiers who fought in the Battle of Gettysburg.
 Paranormal investigators believe that General Isaac Ewell and his Confederate troops haunt the farm this very day, still in anguish over letting what should have been an easy victory slip through their fingers.

 Aftermath and Conclusion

 In 1999, the Gettysburg Battlefield Preservation Association (GBPA) acquired the farm for $400,000.
 Today, the farm hosts guided tours made available to the public who wish to experience first-hand the events that unfolded over the course of the Battle of Gettysburg.